-We got an ethical approval from Middle East Technical University.
-The middle-school was selected for practical reasons as the first author worked there.
-The school of the third graders was picked randomly.
-Due to the performance differences between five graders, all the five grade classes in the middle school were divided into two groups as high achievers and low achievers, and then two five grade classes were picked randomly for both high achievers and low achievers (a total number of 4 classes for 5th grade).
-The child participants were under the age of 18 so their consent was taken orally.
-Additionally, their principals and teachers were asked for permission for data collection at school, and their parents signed a consent form agreeing their child to participate in our study.
+We got ethical approval from Middle East Technical University.
+The middleschool was selected for practical reasons as the first author worked there.
+The school of the 3rd graders was picked randomly.
+Due to the performance differences between 5th graders, all 5th grade classes in the middle school were divided into two groups as high achievers and low achievers, and then two 5th grade classes were picked randomly from both high achiever and low achiever groups (a total number of 4 classes for 5th grade).
+The child participants were under the age of 18, so their consent was taken orally.
+Additionally, their principals and teachers were asked for permission for data collection at school, and their parents signed a consent form allowing their child to participate in our study.

-The students were tested in a quite classroom in small groups.
-The first page of the test (24 questions) was always given first, which included a detailed instruction about the procedure and an example question along with an answer.
+The students were tested in a quiet classroom in small groups.
+The first page of the test (24 questions) was always given first, which included detailed instructions about the procedure and an example question along with an answer.
 Then, the students were given 15 minutes for the first session of the task.
 After a 10-minute break, the students were given the second page (24 questions).
 This session also took 15 minutes.
 The order was the same for all participants.
 For the adults, the test was given in a single session.
 The same items with the same instructions and the same example were used.
-A total number of 7 participants (Five 5th graders and two 2nd graders) did not finish the study; their papers were not included in the data analysis.
-Furthermore, we removed the outliers (7 participants) performing 2 standard deviations below and above the mean, (7 participants).
+A total number of 7 participants (Five 5th graders and two 3rd graders) did not finish the study; their papers were not included in the data analysis.
+Furthermore, we removed the outliers who performed 2 standard deviations below and above the mean (7 participants).
 The final number of the participants included in the final data was then 190.